Love engenders unity;

 are celebrated signify and make present the graces proper to each sacrament.

-2. Tangible things such as holy water, medals,
+2. Tangible things, such as holy water, icons,

-and scapulars, and intangible things such as blessings are all sacramentals.
+statues, medals, and scapulars, and intangible things, such as blessings, are all

 effects, particularly of a spiritual nature, which are obtained through the

 intercession of the Church.
 By them, men are disposed to receive the chief